Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability [CWE-285] allows an authenticated attacker to access static files of other Virtual Domains (VDOMs) through crafted HTTP or HTTPS requests.
-The issue has been assigned a medium severity rating with a CVSS v3.1 base score of 4.3, indicating moderate potential impact with relatively low attack complexity but requiring authentication (Fortinet Advisory).
+The vulnerability is classified as an improper authorization issue that could allow an authenticated attacker to access static files of other Virtual Domains (VDOMs) through crafted HTTP or HTTPS requests.
+The vulnerability has been assigned a CVSS v3.1 base score of 4.3 (Medium severity) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:L/I:N/A:N (Fortinet Advisory).

 Fortinet has released patches to address this vulnerability.
-Users are advised to upgrade to FortiOS version 7.4.2 or above for 7.4.x installations, 7.2.9 or above for 7.2.x installations.
+FortiOS users should upgrade to version 7.4.2 or above for the 7.4 branch, and version 7.2.9 or above for the 7.2 branch.
 FortiProxy users should upgrade to version 7.4.9 or above.
-For other affected versions, migration to a fixed release is recommended.
 Additionally, a virtual patch named 'FortiOS.Static.File.Access.Improper.Authentication' is available in FMWP db update 23.104 (Fortinet Advisory).

 Source: This report was generated using AI